lyubogeorgiev/Java-Advanced/Stack_Queue/README.md

 -

 The upgrade of the Lab 06 - here we have to keep count ot the rounds as if it's a prime round, nobody can be removed from the circle, only supposed to print the name of the kid who is holding the potato.
 Another thing as upgrade here is that a PriorityQueue has to be use for this solution instead of a regular Queue, which means that the kids have to be sorted by their names all the time.
 A function which checks if the round is prime or not is implemented for a code clarity.

+Lab 08 - Browser History Upgrade
+-

+This is an Upgrade of a Lab 01 Browser history, where there was only back functionality.
+This solution uses 2 stacks - one for back and one for forward urls to simulate real browser job.
+If a new URL is input into the browsers url address all the forward stack urls are cleared.